HUSTWillHe/MyDotFiles/README.md

 - zsh-syntax-hightlighting
 - spf13-vim
 ## Color Scheme
-zsh theme is RobbiRussule(which i can't remember exactally)
+- zsh theme is robbyrussell
-iTerm2's color presets is Tango Dark.
+- iTerm2's color presets is Tango Dark.
-I change vim's color in vim.rc.local
+- I change vim's color in vim.rc.local
 ## Usage
 - run pullFromHome.sh to update dot files to this repo.
 - run pushToHome.sh to apply dot files to a new mac.